lucasmlisboa/lucasmlisboa/README.md

 ### Hi there, I am Lucas Lisbôa and I'm building my page with some front-end projects 👋

+- 😄 Pronouns: He/His
 - 🔭 I’m looking for jobs
-- 🌱 I’m currently learning reactJS
+- 🌱 I’m currently finishing the Take Blip bootcamp at DIO
-- 😄 Pronouns: He/His

 <!-- - ⚡ Fun fact:  -->

  <div align="center">